Phil Coles played an important role in Australia’s Olympic history, first as an athlete and later as an administrator.

-Phil is a foundation member and member of the Executive Board of the Oceania National Olympic Committee since 1981 and was a board member of the Australian Sports Drug Agency from 1996 to 1998.
-He has also been a Board member of the Australian Sports Commission from 1984 to 1987 and from 1989 to 1991.
-Phil has also been Chairman of the New South Wales Institute of Sport from 1995 and was the Honorary Secretary for the NSW Olympic Council from 1973 to 1985.
+Phil was a foundation member and member of the Executive Board of the Oceania National Olympic Committee since 1981 and was a board member of the Australian Sports Drug Agency from 1996 to 1998.
+He was also a Board member of the Australian Sports Commission from 1984 to 1987 and from 1989 to 1991.
+Phil had been Chairman of the New South Wales Institute of Sport from 1995 and was the Honorary Secretary for the NSW Olympic Council from 1973 to 1985.

 In 1981, Phil was awarded with life membership of the Australian Canoe Federation.

 In 1983, Phil was made a Member of the Order of Australia (AM) for his services to sport.